CassieMarie0728/my-awesomeness/README.md

 - [Lexxrt/FireFly](https://github.com/Lexxrt/FireFly) - 📱ᴘʜᴏɴᴇ ɴᴜᴍʙᴇʀ ʟᴏᴏᴋᴜᴘ📱
 - [LibrePhotos/librephotos](https://github.com/LibrePhotos/librephotos) - A self-hosted open source photo management service.
 - [Lucksi/Mr.Holmes](https://github.com/Lucksi/Mr.Holmes) -  A Complete Osint Tool :mag:
-- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - An open source, privacy focused alternative to NotebookLM for teams with no data limits.
+- [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - NotebookLM for Competitive Intelligence.
+Give your AI agents Competitive Intelligence.
 Join our Discord: https://discord.gg/ejRNvftDp9
 - [ManciSee/RepoGenius](https://github.com/ManciSee/RepoGenius) - RepoGenius aims to create a distributed system that, starting from a GitHub link or certain parameters, performs an analysis on the reference repository based on elements such as code, language or files
 - [MustardChef/WSABuilds](https://github.com/MustardChef/WSABuilds) - Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.
 - [N1LL404/Build-Android-App](https://github.com/N1LL404/Build-Android-App) - APK Builder is a Python utility that rebuilds APKs from unpacked or apktool-decoded folders.
 It supports apktool builds, ZIP-based builds, zipalign optimization, and apksigner signing.
 Includes automatic keystore generation and flexible build options for modding, debugging, and reverse engineering workflows.